 Upon a claim of believed slavery and/or human trafficking being disclosed, the company will investigate the allegation and in the event of it being proven, will notify the relevant authorities while, as far as is practicable, providing support to the victim(s).

-As part of the company’s supply chain approval process, a pre-qualification questionnaire is issued where aspects of the supplier/sub-contractors’ social and ethical values, including anti-slavery and human trafficking, are examined.
+As part of the company’s supply chain approval process for new trade contractors/suppliers, a pre-qualification questionnaire is issued where aspects of social and ethical values, including slavery and human trafficking, are examined.
 The completion of this questionnaire allows the company to identify potential risk areas within the supply chain.
+For existing trade contractor/suppliers a 2 year re-approval process is in place.

-The Human Resources department has in place a preferred supplier list (PSL) of agencies offering recruitment services which is reviewed on an annual basis.
+The Human Resources department has in place a preferred supplier list (PSL) of agencies offering labour supply and recruitment services which is reviewed on an annual basis.
+The company carries out compliance audits of recruitment agency practices covering organisational structure, accreditations, right to work checks, modern slavery, anti-corruption, minimum wage, wage calculations, occupational health and pension arrangements.

 The company has mapped out our supply chain of goods and services to identify elements of works and materials/products that are derived from outside the UK and Western Europe, especially high risk countries as detailed within the Modern Slavery Index, and is concentrating on these suppliers first, as they represent the highest level of risk to the company.

-To identify and mitigate the risks of slavery and human trafficking, the company has registered and completed a self-assessment using the Supplier Ethical Data Exchange (SEDEX).
+In 2017/18 the company registered and completed a self-assessment using the Supplier Ethical Data Exchange (SEDEX) to identify and mitigate the risks of slavery and human trafficking.
 This tool assesses the company against a number of categories including labour standards, health and safety, environmental and business ethics.

-The company will develop and introduce in-house modern slavery awareness training courses around illegal working, slavery and forced labour.
-Initially, this focuses on our site teams where the potential to witness modern slavery is greatest.
+The company will develop and introduce in-house modern slavery awareness tool box talks covering illegal working, slavery and forced labour.
+Initially, this will be delivered to our site teams including our supply chain sub-contractors as this is where the potential to witness modern slavery is greatest.

 AWARENESS ACROSS THE BUSINESS

-As part of its inductions to new staff members and agents, the company will give guidance on identifying risk areas within its supply chain in regard to slavery and human trafficking.
-Refresher guidance will be given to existing staff members and suppliers as necessary.
+As part of a review of the company’s induction process for new staff members and agents, the HR induction has been redesigned to include awareness of the company’s commitment to ensure that modern slavery is not taking place within its operations and supply chains, including what steps are being taken and guidance on identifying risk areas in regard to slavery and human trafficking.
+Guidance will be given to existing staff members and suppliers through tool box talks and refresher training as necessary.

 This statement has been approved by the Gratte Brothers Group Board and applies to all companies within the Group.